 - there is no agreement on how to make sure data are managed safely, fairly and transparently.

-To solve these problems we will:
+To solve these problems we aimed to:

 - Combine two new technologies to demonstrate it is possible to analyse data across trusted research environments in different places and preserve individual’s privacy